DAT210/Remote/README.md

 post /rewards

 ### Details:

 #### GET /rewards
  	returns all mealDeals that is valid
   		Respons format{[
               	"dealID":      int,
               	"price":       int,
              	"name":        string,
               	"startDate":   string, // yy-mm-ddThh:mm:ss.mseZ  T and Z is not a number "endDate:      string, // yy-mm-ddThh:mm:ss.mseZ T and Z is not a number "courses": [
                   	{
                       	"courseID": int,
                       	"numberOfItems": int
                   	}
-                  ...
+                  	{...} can be multiple courses
               	]]
-	      ...
+	      	{...} can be multiple Deals
             }

 #### GET /reward-pages/:Id?page=["tokens", "mealDeal"]
   	Returns the information connected with the request ?page=
      	tokens => gives information about number of tokens of the user mealDeal => gives information about a mealDeal Response format
             	{
               	"dealID":      int,
               	"price":       int,
               	"name":        string,
               	"startDate":   string, // yy-mm-ddThh:mm:ss.mseZ  T and Z is not a number "endDate:      string, // yy-mm-ddThh:mm:ss.mseZ T and Z is not a number "courses": [
                 {
                 	"courseID": int,
                       	"numberOfItems": int
                   }
-                  ...
+                  {...} can be multiple courses
               	]
             }

 #### patch /addTokens
 	adds or subtracts an amount of tokens from a user negative number for subtractions input format
   	{
     	"userID"
     	"tokens"
   	}

 #### post /rewards?=["mealdeal"]
 	mealdeal => makes a new mealDeal input{
     		"page": string,
     		"dealID": int,
     		"price": int,
     		"name": string,
-    "startDate": string,
-    "endDate": string,
-    "courses": [{
+    		"startDate": string, // yy-mm-ddThh:mm:ss.mseZ  T and Z is not a number "endDate": string, // yy-mm-ddThh:mm:ss.mseZ  T and Z is not a number "courses": [{
         		"courseID": int,
           		"numberOfItems": int
     		}
-          ...
+        	{...} can be multiple courses
     		]

   	}

 ## Database